anbox-cloud/discourse-docs/howto/application/extend.md

 The general steps for creating a hook are as follows:

 1. Create or download any files or applications that the hook needs.
 For example, this could be configuration files or Android applications that you want to run.
 1. In a `hooks/` sub-directory, create a script file with the commands that you want to run.
-As file name, use the name of the hook.
+As the file name, use the name of the hook.

    [note type="information" status="Tip"]